andrewbayles/testcluster/README.md

 3. Apply individual page CSS themes.
   3a.
 Created CSS for front page.
   3b.
 Created CSS for Login and New User pages.

-** MAKE NOTE OF CSS SOURCE HERE **

-3. Collect external content (screenshots, game titles) for use with site.
+4. Collect external content (screenshots, game titles) for use with site.
-  3a.
+  4a.
 Smaller NES/SNES cartridge images
-  3b.
+  4b.
 Larger NES/SNES cartridge titles
-4. Add games' summaries (source: wikipedia.org) to the records of each game.
+5. Add games' summaries (source: wikipedia.org) to the records of each game.

-  ** SITE SOURCE OF GAME CONTENT HERE **

 ONGOING ISSUES